milliondollarscript/milliondollarscript/readme.txt

 * Add mds_order_details action for adding custom order details inside the accordions on the Manage Pixels page.
 * Fix packages.
 * Fix Currency and Currency Symbol options not loading when WooCommerce isn't active.
+* Add Order Pixels button to the Manage Pixels page.

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.